 HVDC Circuit Breakers

 It’s a switching device that blocks the general current flow in a circuit.
-When there is damage, it forms a gap between the mechanical contacts, thus forcing the circuit breaker into an open condition.
+When something gets damaged, it creates a space between the parts that touch each other.
+This makes the circuit breaker stay open.

 Conclusion